 Assistant Professor of Musicology

 Zachary Wallmark received his Ph.D. from UCLA in 2014.
 Working at the intersection of the cognitive sciencesand musicology, Wallmark’s research seeks to account for the role of musical timbre (or “tone”) in emotional response and aesthetic judgment, particularly in the context of post-1945 American popular music and jazz.
 His work has been published in musicological and scientific journals and books, including Ethnomusicology Review, Music Perception, Psychology of Music, Frontiers in Behavioral Neuroscience, The Dutch Journal of Music Theory, Negotiated Moments: Improvisation, Sound, and Subjectivity (Duke, 2016), andThe Oxford Handbook of Timbre (Oxford, in press).
 His co-edited volume, The Relentless Pursuit of Tone: Timbre in Popular Music, was published in 2018 (Oxford).
 He is currently working on amonograph under contract with Oxford University Press.
 Wallmark’s research has been supported by the NEH and the SSHRC (Canada).
 In addition to his position as assistant professor of musicology at SMU Meadows, Wallmark holds a courtesy appointment in SMU Dedman College of Humanities and Sciences as assistant professor of psychology.

-Wallmark has presented at a number of international conferences including the American Musicological Society, International Conference on Music Perception and Cognition, Society for Music Theory, Society for Music Perception and Cognition, and Society for Ethnomusicology.
-Prior to his appointment at SMU, Wallmark taught at UCLA (2010–13) and the University of Oregon (2005–07).
-He is a published composer, bassist and performer of the Japanese shakuhachi flute.
+Wallmark has presented at a number of international conferences including the AMS, ICMPC, SMT, SMPC, and SEM.
+He was an invited speaker at the National Academy of Sciences in Washington, D.C.
+(2018).
+Prior to his appointment at SMU, Wallmark taught at UCLA (2010–2013) and the University of Oregon (2005–2007).
+He is a published composer, bassist, and performer of the Japanese shakuhachi flute.

 Ph.D., University of California, Los Angeles